cirocosta/cirocosta.github.io/thoughts/networking/transport-layer.md

 ```

 The checksum is calculated in a very simple manner: sum all of the 16bit words in the segment, then calculate the 1's-segment.
 This is the checksum.
 At the receiver side, sum all of the received to the checksum.
 The result must be `1111111111111111`.
 Otherwise, an error happened.

+# Reliable Data Transfer

+No transfered data bits are corrupted or lost and all are delivered in the order in which they were sent.
+Such abstraction must be implemented by the **reliable data transfer protocol** on top of an unrekiable layer.

+## rdt1.0 - A rdt protocol over a reliable channel

+// TODO

+## rdt2.0 - A rdt protocol over a channel with bit errors

+ARQ: Automatic Repeat reQuest protocols.

+Requires:
+-   error detection
+-   receiver feedback
+-   retransmissio

 ## TCP